Skip to main content

 Whether you are new to the ecommerce community or have been processing orders for years, it’s always important to stay on top of your order fulfillment to make sure your customers are happy.
 Most ecommerce businesses will use a combination of the different models covered in the article and move between different models as they grow.

 Whichever model you choose, it’s important to remember that efficient order fulfillment is an essential part of the customer relationship.
-A good customer relationship leads to happy customers and more sales!
+A good customer relationship leads to a happy customer base and more sales.

 Related Read: